wompking/carminiteblocks/README.md

 First, run the command `/function carminite:uninstall`.
 This will remove all related scoreboards, and cause all custom blocks to break and drop their items.
 A removal message should appear. [*(figure 35)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-35) Remove the datapack from your datapacks folder, or alternatively just deactivate it with `/datapack disable`.
 Optionally, you can then now remove/deactivate the resourcepack.

 Note that disabling the datapack will *not* disable the fact that the custom blocks can be placed, but it will disable the fact that the custom blocks turn into actual custom blocks when placed.
-Instead, they will turn into droppers.
+Instead, they will turn into droppers with barriers in them.
 Go figure.

+In addition to this, when the datapack is disabled, Ghast Meat, Carminite Apples, and Carminite Tools will lose their special properties.
+Along with all of the carminite machines also not working.
+And breaking/pushing the custom blocks won't work, and just leave a weird shell of a block behind.
+You should probably just run `/function carminite:uninstall` before disabling.

 ## Credits